Many email providers support Unicode in mail.

 Sending from gmail is fine.
 An excerpt from my logs:

 EHLO mail-ot0-f179.google.com from [188.8.131.52] STARTTLS version=TLSv1.2 cipher=AES128-GCM-SHA256 bits=128/128 verified EHLO mail-ot0-f179.google.com from [184.108.40.206] MAIL FROM:<firstname.lastname@example.org> SIZE=2197 RCPT TO:<"."@digilicious.com> BDAT 2197 LAST message delivered, 2730 octets, with id 5nm6iyuacamrq QUIT

 But sending to gmail is not okay.
 Some lines from my logs:

-This same “MAIL FROM” address works fine with every other email software and service provider I have tried; Yahoo, Hotmail, Apple, etc.; and software: Sendmail, EXIM, Postfix, MeTA1, etc.
+This same “MAIL FROM” address works fine with all the other email service providers I have tried: Yahoo, Hotmail, Apple, etc.; and software: Sendmail, EXIM, Postfix, MeTA1, etc.

 Notice that in the server's reply the quotes have been stripped out.
-Now why would they do that?
-Oddly, if I include the double quotes inside the quoted string as quoted pairs they seem fine with that.
+If I include the double quotes inside the quoted string as quoted pairs they seem fine with that.
 Presumably they strip the outer quotes and accept the address if the stripped result is, by itself, a valid address.

 C: MAIL FROM:<"\".\""@digilicious.com> SIZE=1142 BODY=8BITMIME SMTPUTF8 S: 250 2.1.0 OK d1-v6si2806373pgo.337 - gsmtp